Conflict prevention and conflict anticipation2025-12-27T16:24:50+01:00

 5.

-Our conflict consultants are excellently trained and have the necessary process and field expertise.
+We are experienced conflict and negotiation consultants with the necessary process and field expertise.

 6.